b441berith/nothing.js/README.md

 # nothing.js

-Nothing.js is what all every micro-module developer needs.
+Nothing.js is what every micro-module developer needs.
 It is the Saint Grail of JS modular development.
 You definitely need it in your project, make sure your project adds it as a strict dependency.

 ## Usage